ulinnuhaha/fine_tuning_LM/README.md

 ```
 If you want to change the API provider and the LLM version please go to `fine_tuning` repository.

-## Fine-tuning NLLB
+## Fine-tuning Seq2Seq models
-If you want to perform fine-tuning NLLB-200's distilled 1.3B and mBART-50 variants, run the following command:
+If you want to perform fine-tuning Seq2seq (Sequence to sequence) models such as NLLB-200's distilled 1.3B and mBART-50 variants, run the following command:
 ```
 python fsl_main.py \
   --model_name llama_31_8b \